-To be on the safe side, get tested if you suspect something’s up so both you and your doctor have an updated picture of where your estrogen levels currently stand before you start any treatment options.
+Get tested if you suspect something is wrong, so both you and your doctor have an updated picture of where your estrogen levels currently stand before you start any treatment.

-And for readers who have already done that and have a confirmed low estrogen diagnosis from their doctor, these next tips may be the perfect supplement to your doctor’s plan (read: not a replacement).
+And for those of you who have a confirmed low estrogen diagnosis from your doctor, these next tips may be the ideal supplement to your doctor’s plan (read: not a replacement).

-In addition to the treatment options your doctor has planned, you can also use these tips to boost your estrogen levels.
+In addition to the treatment options your doctor has planned, you can also consider these tips to boost your estrogen levels.

 #1: Eat More Foods Rich in Soy

 Phytoestrogens mirror estrogen in your body, which means they activate the same receptors and can trigger almost the same changes[*].

 To be clear, these foods will not increase your estrogen levels.
 That’s where your doctor’s plan comes in.